 A Shocking Statistic

-During the most serious car/large truck crashes involving at least one fatality, 98 percent of the deaths were the occupants in the passenger vehicle.
+During the most serious car/large truck accidents involving at least one fatality, 98 percent of the deaths were the occupants in the passenger vehicle.
 This means that for every 100 deaths, 98 were those riding in the car, not the 18-wheeler.
 Not every large truck crash causes fatalities, but 3,100 people die in crashes with large trucks each year.
 This number, while tragic, does not come close to the number of people injured during a semi truck crash.
 For every death, hundreds are injured - sometimes seriously.

 The Most Dangerous Trucks